-“I was at nursery every weekend buying this and that,” continued Mr. Dean, “fertilizer, anti pest soil amendments.
-And the cost of my tomatoes don’t include my labor.”
+“I was at nursery every weekend buying this and that,” continued Mr. Dean, “fertilizer, anti-pest soil amendments.
+And the cost of my tomatoes doesn’t include my labor.”

-Supporters of local and organic food movements say this is the price we must pay for high quality foods, and that “factory” or industrial food production is not only bad for the environment, it’s bad for humans because the long supply and demand chains greatly reduce the nutritional quality of our foods.
+Supporters of local and organic food movements say this is the price we must pay for high-quality foods, and that “factory” or industrial food production is not only bad for the environment, but it’s also bad for humans because the long supply and demand chains greatly reduce the nutritional quality of our foods.
 Detractors maintain that the economy of scale provided by mass production is the only way to cost-effectively feed Earth’s growing human population.